willfindlay/honors-thesis/thesis/thesis.md

 The `bronte-lmbench` system call results in \autoref{bronte_lmbench_syscall} on page \pageref{bronte_lmbench_syscall}
 show that ebpH consistently adds just over a third of a microsecond of runtime to system calls on `bronte`.
-Depending on the call in question, this can result in minor to significant overhead -- different system calls require different amounts of processing in kernelspace, depending on their design and implementation.
+Depending on the call in question, this can result in anything from minor to significant overhead -- different system calls require different amounts of processing in kernelspace, depending on their design and implementation.
 In the pH dissertation [@soma02], Somayaji presents a small variety of system call overheads with varying base times and shows that pH adds approximately 1.9 microseconds of runtime.
 Although ebpH adds only